adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 > * Paste the response you get into the workshop chat.
 >
 > > ## Answer
-> > If your birthday is November 13th, pasete URL `http://numbersapi.com/11/13/date` into a web browser.
+> > If your birthday is November 13th, paste URL `http://numbersapi.com/11/13/date` into a web browser.
 > >
 > > Returned random fact: "November 13th is the day in 1851 that the Denny Party lands at Alki Point, before moving to the other side of Elliot Bay to what would become Seattle, Washington."
 > >